sn99/Optimizing-linux/README.md

    `sudo grub2-mkconfig -o /etc/grub2.cfg`

-After rebooting you can run `cat /proc/cmdline` to see your boot options.
+After rebooting, you can run `cat /proc/cmdline` to see your boot options.

 ## Improving boot time

 Our last tweak kinda improved it but let's try something more.

-1. Remove startup applications, I use `gnome-tweaks` for a GUI like experience.
+1. Remove startup applications; I use `gnome-tweaks` for a GUI-like experience.

 2. Run the following to find what service is taking the longest: